SwissCovid/swisscovid-app-android/README.md

 ```
 The APK is generated under app/build/outputs/apk/prod/release/package-prod-release.apk

 The app will not be functional unless your Google account is whitelisted for ExposureNotification testing.
-Please install the app from the PlayStore.
+Please install the app from the [Google PlayStore](https://play.google.com/store/apps/details?id=ch.admin.bag.dp3t).

 ## Reproducible builds

-To verify that the app distributed on the PlayStore was built by the source code published here, please see the instructions in [REPRODUCIBLE_BUILDS.md](https://github.com/DP-3T/dp3t-app-android-ch/blob/master/REPRODUCIBLE_BUILDS.md).
+To verify that the app distributed on the PlayStore was built by the source code published here, please see the instructions in [REPRODUCIBLE_BUILDS.md](REPRODUCIBLE_BUILDS.md).

 ## License
 This project is licensed under the terms of the MPL 2 license.
 See the [LICENSE](LICENSE) file.